 Not all e-signatures are the same.
 Here are the main types:

-• Basic Electronic Signatures: These are simple, like typing your name or checking a box to agree.
-They're quick but offer less security.
+- Basic Electronic Signatures: These are simple, like typing your name or checking a box to agree.
+They are quick but offer less security.

-• Advanced Electronic Signatures (AES): These use extra tech, like digital certificates, to confirm your identity and protect the document.
-They're more secure and often meet stricter legal rules.
+- Advanced Electronic Signatures (AES): These use extra technology, like digital certificates, to confirm your identity and protect the document.
+They are more secure and often meet stricter legal rules.

-• Qualified Electronic Signatures (QES): The most secure type, QES requires face-to-face identity verification or a certified device.
-They're commonly used in the EU for high-stakes documents.
+- Qualified Electronic Signatures (QES): The most secure type, QES requires face-to-face identity verification or a certified device.
+They are commonly used in the EU for high-stakes documents.

 Each type suits different needs, from casual agreements to legally binding contracts.